-If the search term can be found, EditPad will switch to the file it was found in, and select the matched text.
-If the search term cannot be found, nothing will happen, except that the Find First button will briefly flash its icon to indicate it failed.
+If the search term can be found then EditPad switches to the file it was found in and selects the matched text.
+If the search term cannot be found then nothing happens.
+Only the Find First button will briefly flash its icon to indicate it failed.

 In EditPad Pro, the Find First button on the search toolbar has a drop-down menu.
 This drop-down menu has three items that you can use to find a specific search match, counting search matches from the start.
-The Find 10th item will find the 10th search match.
-It start searching from the beginning to find the first search match, and immediately continues to find the second, third etc. until it arrives at the 10th match.
-The 10th match will then become selected.
-If there are less than 10 search matches, nothing will happen, and the Find First button will briefly flash its icon to indicate the search failed.
-Similarly, the Find 100th item will skip the first 99 search matches and select match #100.
+The Find 10th item finds the 10th search match.
+It starts searching from the beginning to find the first search match.
+It then immediately continues to find the second, third etc. until it arrives at the 10th match.
+The 10th match is then selected.
+If there are less than 10 search matches, nothing happens.
+Only the Find First button will briefly flash its icon to indicate the search failed.
+Similarly, the Find 100th item skips the first 99 search matches and selects match #100.

-The Find Nth item will ask you for the number of the match you want to find.
-If you enter 42, EditPad will skip the first 41 search matches, and highlight the 42nd.
+The Find Nth item asks you for the number of the match you want to find.
+If you enter 42, for example, EditPad skips the first 41 search matches and highlights the 42nd.

 Search|Prepare to Search